1996: This page is a preliminary document - a placeholder if you like - for some text entries for the BOC history for this year.

 Agent

-Miceli also played the last gig of the year, New Year's Eve in the Union Station in Indianapolis.
-Rick Downey did the lights and maybe the board for the show.
+A couple of other points: Miceli was on drums for this last gig of the year and Rick Downey did the lights and maybe the board for the show.

 And for technicalities sake, it was 1996, because the band was out watching the fireworks at Midnight.